HellaSolutions/HellaSolutions.github.io/AWS Solution Architect/_posts/2018/2018-01-18-1-services-overview.markdown

 - **Amazon Connect** is a self-service, cloud-based contact center service that makes it easy for any business to deliver better customer service at lower cost.
 The self-service graphical interface in Amazon Connect makes it easy for non-technical users to design contact flows, manage agents, and track performance metrics – no specialized skills required
 - **Email service** cloud-based email sending service designed to help digital marketers and application developers send marketing, notification, and transactional emails.
-- **** makes it easy to engage your customers by tracking the ways in which they interact with your applications.
+- **Pinpoint** makes it easy to engage your customers by tracking the ways in which they interact with your applications.
 You can then use this information to create segments based on customer attributes and behaviors, and to communicate with those customers using the channels they prefer, including email, SMS and mobile push.
 Once the customer conversation has begun, Amazon  collects metrics that help you better understand the impact of your communications.
 You can use these insights to improve the effectiveness of your future campaigns.

 ## Service Group: Business productivity